chamerling/electron-twitter-oauth/README.md

 # electron-twitter-oauth

 Authenticate your user with OAuth on Twitter in your Electron.js application.
+It will open a new `BrowserWindow` on Twitter authentication page, ask to authenticate then send you back the `access tokens` in the callback.

-This code is extracted and adapted to be reused from the Twitter auth part of the awesome [surfbirdapp/surfbird](https://github.com/surfbirdapp/surfbird) application.
+Note: This code is extracted and adapted to be reused from the Twitter auth part of the awesome [surfbirdapp/surfbird](https://github.com/surfbirdapp/surfbird) application.

 ## Usage